JDonnellyCodeInstitute/bespoke-brushwork/README.md

 ## Credits

 - I followed the tutorial for code institute's love running example project as the skeleton for the Bespoke Brushwork project, particularly when creating the header and footer, the services section, styling the form, and creating the masonry effect in the gallery - The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
-- The explanation for deployment was taken from code institute's Love Running tutorial also - 'Love Running - Essentials Project - 'Let's Deploy' Lesson'.
+- The explanation for deployment was taken from code institute's Love Running tutorial also - 'Love Running - Essentials Project - 'Let's Deploy'' Lesson.
 - The animation slideshow for the hero-image is done entirely with HTML and CSS, the guidance for which can be found here https://www.youtube.com/watch?v=qDww4CbxtD4.
 - The code guidance for the text overlay on the slideshow came from the following https://www.youtube.com/watch?v=Si4ViAvvnwU.

 ### Content

 - The only written content in the site is in the About Us section - written by me.
-- The idea for the site and the business comes from my partner (the artist).
+- The premise for the site and idea for the business came from my partner (the artist).
 - The icons in the footer and in the services section were taken from [Font Awesome](https://fontawesome.com/).
 - Favicon taken from [favicon.io](https://favicon.io/).
 - Fonts taken from [Google Fonts](https://fonts.google.com/)